 It’s a bit of a given that we all indulge around the holidays, right?
 We all eat a little more than we ought to, we eat foods that we don’t see for the rest of the year, and we try new things with excitement at every turn.
 However, we also start to panic a bit about all the goodies that end up on our plates.

-If you’re hoping to enjoy more good eats but worry less about what you’re eating this Thanksgiving, add a few of these tasty and HEALTHY recipes to to your menu this year!
-Saying goodbye to some calories and fat doesn’t mean you have to say goodbye to flavour.
+If you’re hoping to enjoy more good eats but worry less about what you’re eating this Thanksgiving, add a few of these tasty and HEALTHY recipes to your menu this year!
+Saying goodbye to some calories and fat doesn’t mean you have to say goodbye to flavor.
 These recipes prove it.
 Enjoy!

 One of my musts for Thanksgiving dinner would have to be Brussels sprouts.
 I usually do them in a pan with garlic and pine nuts, but I can’t wait to make these roasted Brussels sprouts with squash and dried cranberries. (via Blogging Over Thyme)